bulend-karadag/phpcrawler/README.md

  * XML

  #### Description
-It is a generic webscrapper written in PHP, which save the content of the target website into an XML file.
+It is a generic web-crawler written in PHP, which save the content of the target website into an XML file.

  # Installation